Springs Brooks Stadium

 Springs Brooks Stadium/Vrooman Field is a baseball park in the southeastern United States, located on the campus of Coastal Carolina University in Conway, South Carolina.
 It is the home field of the Coastal Carolina Chanticleers of the Sun Belt Conference.
-The 33,000 sqft baseball project includes 2,500 permanent seats, with the potential to accommodate between 5,000-6,000 for major events like the NCAA postseason tournament.
+The 33,000 sqft baseball project includes 2,500 permanent seats, with the potential to accommodate between 5,000 and 6,000 for major events like the NCAA postseason tournament.

 History

 Formerly known as Charles Watson Stadium - Vrooman Field, the facility underwent renovations in 2004, which included a new scoreboard, a new fence, a new infield, and a new sound system.
 The field also had new lights installed in 2005.
 In 2008, new seats and new turf outside of the bases and home plate were installed.
 The clubhouse was also renovated with new lockers, a new lounge and a new training facility.
-Stadium capacity was expanded to nearly 2,200 during the 2008 season, with the addition of a right field deck dubbed "The Rooster's Nest."
+The stadium capacity was expanded to nearly 2,200 during the 2008 season, with the addition of a right field deck dubbed "The Rooster's Nest."
 The stadium hosted an NCAA Regional for the first time in 2008.
 Following the 2012 season, the venue underwent major renovations and Coastal Carolina played their home games in 2013 and 2014 in nearby Myrtle Beach at TicketReturn.com Field.